Menopause: what you can expect

 What is menopause?

-At menopause, when oestrogen production stops, changes occur in the parts of your body that are oestrogen-dependent.
+At menopause, changes occur in many parts of your body - not just the reproductive organs.
 This leads to symptoms which can be uncomfortable for some women.
-For those women who do get significant symptoms, a range of effective treatments is available, so it is important to talk to your doctor about your needs.
+For those women who do get significant symptoms, a range of effective treatments is available, so it is important to talk to your doctor about your menopause symptoms.

 What is the perimenopause?